Charter of 1814: Nature of the charter

 A charter is a document defining the responsibilities of actors of the French state (the king and the two chambers).

 In his Souvenirs de 1814, Louis-Philippe claimed that Louis XVIII did not conceive the charter as a new fundamental law of the French Kingdom – for those were still in place and could not be changed – but rather as a document stating the replacement of the Estates General and Parliaments by two Chambers, and defining the new responsibilities of these two Chambers.

 Drafting committee

 On 18 May 1814, Louis XVIII created a drafting committee, nominating its twenty- two members.
 Wary of Talleyrand he decided not to include him, even though the latter played a key role during the constitution of 6 April.

-In this commission, chaired by the chancellor Dambray, we found:
+In this commission, chaired by the chancellor Dambray, there were: